-PANZ’s mentoring programme is intended to help individual members become better publishers and business owners, and to share the knowledge of experienced members with others in a structured environment.
+PANZ’s mentoring programme is intended to help individual members become better publishing professionals, and to share the knowledge of experienced members with others in a structured environment.

 - lacking skill in a particular area such as finance, business strategy, publishing list development, or